 In contrast to the regulation of investment companies and other financial intermediaries, investment advisers are lightly regulated.
-SEC-registered advisers are subject to recordkeeping and reporting requirements100 and must make certain written disclosures to clients.101 Further, the Advisers Act contains some basic conflict of interest prohibitions.102 Where an investment adviser obtains custody or possession of a client's funds or securities, the SEC requires such customer's property to be segregated.103
+SEC-registered advisers are subject to recordkeeping and reporting requirements and must make certain written disclosures to clients.
+Further, the Advisers Act contains some basic conflict of interest prohibitions.
+Where an investment adviser obtains custody or possession of a client's funds or securities, the SEC requires such customer's property to be segregated.

 There are two important respects, however, in which investment advisers are not regulated.
 First, there are no qualifications for becoming an investment adviser.
 Second, investment advisers are not subject to any capital adequacy requirements.
 There are some states that require individuals to pass the North American Securities Administration Association, Inc. ("NASAA") Series 65 Uniform Investment Law Examination in order to register as an investment adviser.
-This examination was specifically designed to qualify candidates as investment advisers.104 However, SEC-registered advisers are exempt from state regulation; thus, they are not required to take the Series 65 examination.105
+This examination was specifically designed to qualify candidates as investment advisers.
+However, SEC-registered advisers are exempt from state regulation; thus, they are not required to take the Series 65 examination.
+105 power to terminate advisory contracts, a power they do not now have.
+See PROTECTING INVESTORS, supra note 7, at 268-69.

-Bills to enhance the regulation of investment advisers were passed by the House of Representatives in 1993 and the Senate in 1994 but never became law.106 This legislation
+Bills to enhance the regulation of investment advisers were passed by the House of Representatives in 1993 and the Senate in 1994 but never became law.
+This legislation

-100 See Investment Advisers Act of 1940, § 204, 15 U.S.C. § 80b-4 (1998).
+&lt;sup>100 See Investment Advisers Act of 1940, § 204, 15 U.S.C. § 80b-4 (1998).

-101 See Investors Advisers Act Rule 204-3, 17 C.F.R.
+&lt;sup>101 See Investors Advisers Act Rule 204-3, 17 C.F.R.
 275.204-3 (1998).